entechlog/dbt-snow-mask/README.md

 - https://getdbt.slack.com/archives/CJN7XRF1B/p1609177817234800

 # Contributions
 Contributions to this package are welcomed.
-Please create issues for bugs or feature requests or PRs for any enhancements.
+Please create issues for bugs or feature requests for enhancement ideas or PRs for any enhancement contributions.